Last Updated on May 24, 2021

 Restaurant operators in KSA could also benefit from social media applications, particularly Snapchat.
 Saudi Arabia has the highest market adoption of Snapchat, with over 9m daily active users, 55% of whom are women, opening the app 40 times a day on average.

 Increased Foot Traffic Near Movie Theaters Prime Real Estate for Restaurants

 Notable cultural shifts in the Kingdom over the past few months give more reason for restaurateurs to be optimistic.

 In April of this year, KSA reversed a 35-year ban on movie theaters.
 VOX Cinema will open the first multiplex cinema at Jeddah’s popular Red Sea Mall in December 2018, and it has plans for an additional 600 screens across the Kingdom over the next five years.
 Two-thirds of Saudis say they’ll visit these theaters.

 Restaurateurs looking to open near cinemas or in malls with theaters are poised to benefit from increased foot traffic.

 New Laws Allowing Women To Drive Will Increase Labor Pool

-Perhaps the most noteworthy cultural shift with implications for the restaurant industry is the new law allowing women to drive.
-Already, 120,000 womenhave applied for a drivers’ licenses, and 2,000 have already registeredas rideshare driversfor Careem, the Middle East’s answer to Uber.
+Perhaps the most noteworthy cultural shift with implications for the restaurant industry is a new law allowing women to drive.
+Already, 120,000 women have applied for a drivers’ license, and 2,000 have already registered as rideshare drivers for Careem, the Middle East’s answer to Uber.

 This new mobility will certainly help the many Saudi women eager to work.